 The town of Samboan in southern Cebu is dotted with numerous waterfalls that rival each other in terms of grandness or uniqueness.
 One that has really stood out is Dao Falls in Barangay Suba.

 With a height of approximately 120 meters, Dao Falls is acknowledged as the tallest waterfall in Samboan.
 Its water comes from the outflows of Candayvic Falls upstream gently cascading into an almost vertical limestone wall down to a beautifully turquoise circular catch basin.

-There’s no easy way of getting to Dao Falls as the trail is slippery specially after the rain.
-But the trek is rewarding and a truly worthy one!
+There is no easy way of getting to Dao Falls.
+The trail is slippery specially after the rain.
+But the trek is rewarding and a worthy one!
 The beautiful trail seems like a gorge, it takes at least 30 minutes to reach the cascade from its trailhead in Barangay Suba.

-Dao Falls’ uniqueness truly makes it stand out.
+Certainly, the uniqueness of Dao Falls makes it stand out.
 Visually, it looks like a ladle, a huge one!
 Thankfully, despite its exposure on social media, this one remains generally offbeat.

 How to Get to Dao Falls

 From Cebu City, catch a bus to Bato/Liloan via Barili/Samboan and get off at Dao Eskina.
 Travel time is about four hour by bus from Cebu City, fare is not more than P200.